-Miriam L. Matteson is an Associate Professor at the Kent State University School of Information and is Interim Associate Dean in the College of Communication and Information.
+Miriam L. Matteson is an Associate Professor at the Kent State University School of Information.

 Before earning her PhD in Library Science from the University of Maryland she worked as a reference and instruction librarian at the University of Maryland University College.
 She has also worked as a music cataloger at Indiana University, and a project manager at Universidad Simon Bolivar in Caracas, Venezuela.
 She was a reference librarian intern at National Public Radio and has also worked as a solo librarian at A.T.
 Kearney, a US consulting firm in Caracas.